premAI-io/premsql/README.md

-# text2sql-slm
+# Text to SQL with SLMs

-Text to SQL using only Small Language Models
+Exploring and understanding the capabilities of Small Language Models for Text to SQL tasks.
+(WIP)